Shadow and stability of quantum-corrected black holes: The quantum gravitational effects

 \subsection{Shadows, rings and lensing rings}

-BH shadow was initially studied in \cite{Synge:1966okc,Luminet:1979nyg}.
-Due to its importance for exploring BHs in astrophysics, many works have been focused on it.
-Recently, the Event Horizon Telescope Collaboration released the observational shadows of the supermassive BH M87* at the center of the galaxy Messier 87 as well as the one in the center of the Wilky Way \cite{EventHorizonTelescope:2019dse,EventHorizonTelescope:2022xnr}, promoting strongly the observational investigation of BHs.
-In this subsection, we study the BH shadows in the effective theories following \cite{Gralla:2019xty,Peng:2020wun}, offering future observations of quantum gravity effects on BH shadows.

-Considering the spherically symmetric BHs, without loss of generality, we concentrate on the trajectory of light lying on the equatorial pane with $\theta=\frac{\pi}{2}$.
-Taking into account the conserved energy $\tilde{E}$ and angular momentum $J$, the orbital equation of light ray approaching to the BHs described by Eq. \eqref{eq:exterior-metric} can be obtained as an ordinary differential equation of the radius $r$ in terms of the azimuthal angle $\phi$ as
+Considering the spherically symmetric BHs, the trajectory of a light outside a BH always lies on a plane.
+Taking into account the conserved energy $E$ and angular momentum $J$, the orbital equation of light ray approaching to the BHs described by Eq.~\eqref{eq:exterior-metric} can be obtained as an ordinary differential equation of the radius $r$ in terms of the azimuthal angle $\phi$ on the orbital plane as

-where $b=J/\tilde{E}$ is the impact parameter associated to the light ray.
+where $b=J/E$ is the impact parameter associated to the light ray.
 Hence the trajectory of light ray is completely determined by its impact parameter $b$.
 The radius $r_{\rm ph}$ of the photon sphere formed by a bounded orbit of light is determined by

-Due to the spherical symmetry, Eq. \eqref{eq:photon-sphere-2} can be reduced to
+Due to the spherical symmetry, Eq.~\eqref{eq:photon-sphere-2} can be reduced to

-Inserting the solution $r=r_{\rm ph}$ of Eq. \eqref{eq:photon-sphere-2-2} into Eq. \eqref{eq:photon-sphere-1}, one obtains the critical compact parameter $b_c$ corresponding to the photon sphere as
+Inserting the solution $r=r_{\rm ph}$ of Eq.~\eqref{eq:photon-sphere-2-2} into Eq.~\eqref{eq:photon-sphere-1}, one obtains the critical compact parameter $b_c$ corresponding to the photon sphere as

 According to the value of $b$, the light trajectory near a BH can be classified into the following three situations: (i) $b=b_c$, the light ray will surround BHs in the circular orbit; (ii) $b<b_c$, the light ray will approach and fall into the BH; (iii) $b>b_c$, the light ray will be binded by the BH and then escapes to spatial infinity.
 For the Schwarzschild BH, the orbital radius of photon sphere and the corresponding impact parameter read respectively as